phac-nml/snvphyl-galaxy-cli/README.md

   --keep-docker         Keep docker image running after pipeline finishes.
   --docker-port DOCKER_PORT
                         Port for deployment of Docker instance [48888].
+  --docker-cpus DOCKER_CPUS
-  --with-docker-sudo    Run `docker with `sudo` [False].
+                        Limit on number of CPUs docker should use.
+The value -1 means use all CPUs available on the machine [-1] --with-docker-sudo    Run `docker with `sudo` [False].

 SNVPhyl Versions: